This post has already been read 2433 times!

-Amman Jordan City, capital of the kingdom and the capital of the governorate.
+Amman city, the capital of the Jordanian kingdom.
 Since 1947, when it counted 90,000 inhabitants, has experienced a very strong increase of population, especially for the massive influx of refugees occurred after the establishment of the State of Israel after the war of June 1967.

 It is the highest industrial and commercial center of the country, with textile and food processing plants, cement factories, tobacco factories.
 In recent years there has been a discreet tourist movement.
 Road junction communications, achieved by the railway from Damascus who Proceed to the South, up to Ras an-Naqb.
 In the surrounding region, phosphate extraction.
 Already the Ammonite capital as of Rabbath Ammon, in the first half of the 3rd century.
 B.C.
 Philadelphia was named in honor of Ptolemy II Philadelphus.
 Aggregated under Rome to the province of Arabia, it was conquered by the Arabs in 635 and resumed the name of Amman, becoming one of the richest caravan cities, thanks to its location on the road linking Damascus, Bostra and Elat to the Red Sea.

 The acropolis of the ancient city has a complicated underground facility for water.
 They remain remains of walls and a temple dedicated to Hercules.
-In the lower town are the ruins of a theater of 6000 seats capacity, an odeon and a nymph.
+In the lower town are the ruins of a theater of 6000 seat capacity, an Odeon, and a nymph.
 Nearby you were found many Roman tombs.

 The Greek and Roman archaeological remains are added elements of Byzantine civilization and Islam.